St Mary's Catholic High School, Chesterfield: Present campus

 In the middle of 2002, work in building an all-weather astro-turf sports pitch was completed.
 The pitch has facilities for football and hockey, and is floodlit for use during the evening, particularly for after-school sports fixtures and the Chesterfield Hockey Club.

 In September 2003, work on a £1.6 million Sports Hall was started, the building was completed in June 2004.
 The building was dedicated, and blessed in the same month.

 In 2004, work started on a new building to house the school's English Department; this was completed in the middle of 2005 and features five classrooms, three offices, and toilet facilities.

 On the morning of 15 March 2011, a bus carrying pupils to school collided with a bridge near Barrow Hill.
 The single decker bus, which usually operated the route, was not operating that morning and so a replacement bus - a double decker prohibited from the route due to low bridges - was run instead.
 One student was seriously injured, with seventeen others sustaining minor injuries.

-In 2014, work began on a new Drama Studio next to the Music Block, to replace the original one in the Humanities Block, which is now Learning Support.
-The new Drama Studio was completed in the middle of 2015.
-The Drama Hall was also extended at this time and electronically controlled movable seating was added.

-At the start of the 2018/19 academic year, Caterlink took over the Year 7–11 school canteen.
-The school underwent a renovation project from July 2018 to February 2019, which included the installation of a partially new tannoy system, addressable fire alarm system, LED lighting and new ceiling tiles to improve the school's energy efficiency.

-Future of campus

-There are plans to construct a two-storey Maths and Chemistry block on the lower courts 'Cage' area.
-A large sum of money was spent replacing the tannoy system, ceiling tiles, lights and getting a new fire alarm system installed between July 2018 and February 2019.
-This, combined with the solar panels installed in 2015, has greatly increased the school's energy efficiency.